Gabriele-Cano/AutoBrightness/README.md

 # AutoBrightness

-Use autobrightness for your external monitor
+AutoBrightness for your external monitor

 ## Installation